zhoujianling/PointCloudUtilities/README.md

 ```

-Secondly, use one line code to write the ply.
+Secondly, use one line of code to write the geometry data to a ply file.
 ```java
 int result = new PlyWriter()
         .prepare()